OuhscBbmc/redcap-manual-v1/adminser/upgrade.md

 Most upgrades require minor changes to the underlying MariaDB database, and the developers do not recommend taking the server offline during the process.
-However occasional upgrades are substantial enough, and the upgrade process will warn the administrator it is recommended.
+However occasional upgrades are substantial enough, and the Upgrade Module will recommend the administrator take the instance offline.
 The warning appears in the "Obtain SQL Update Code" section.

 In these cases, consider upgrading the nonproduction instance during the week,